Lindsay Thorngren: 2022–23 season

 In her first competition of the season, Thorngren won the silver medal at the Philadelphia Summer International.
 She was then assigned to the 2022 CS Finlandia Trophy on the Challenger series, where she finished in sixth place.

-Thorngren was invited to make her Grand Prix debut at the 2022 Skate Canada International, coming ninth of twelve skaters.
+Thorngren was invited to make her Grand Prix debut at the 2022 Skate Canada International, placing ninth of twelve skaters.
 She finished fourth in the short program at her second event, the 2022 Grand Prix of Espoo, but dropped to sixth place after the free skate.
+She went on to win the gold medal at the 2022 CS Golden Spin of Zagreb, earning a personal best in the free skate.